jharwell/sierra/docs/src/getting_started.rst

        processing configuration from.

    - What template input file to use: ``--template-input-file``.
-See :ref:`ln-sierra-tutorials-project-template-input-file` for requirements.
+See :ref:`tutorials/project/template-input-file` for requirements.

    - How many variations of the main settings for each experiment to run:
      ``--n-runs``.

    - Where it is running/how to run experiments: ``--exec-env``.
-See :ref:`ln-sierra-exec-env-hpc` for available plugins.
+See :ref:`plugins/exec-env/hpc` for available plugins.

    - What controller to run: ``--controller``.
-See :ref:`ln-sierra-tutorials-project-main-config` for details on how valid controllers are defined for a :term:`Project`.
+See :ref:`tutorials/project/main-config` for details on how valid controllers are defined for a :term:`Project`.
 Project dependent.

    - How large the arena should be, what block distribution type to use (for